Health & Wellness

 It's not uncommon for your lower back to feel a bit cranky after enjoying some quality time on your favorite sofa.
 So why does this happen?
 Let's dive into the science behind it.

-• Lack of support: Couches often lack proper lumbar support, and this can strain your lower back muscles.
-Consider adding a lumbar pillow or using an adjustable couch with built-in support.
+Couches often lack proper lumbar support, and this can strain your lower back muscles.
+Consider adding a lumbar pillow or using a lumbar support couch that provides proper support.

-Remember, it’s important to create a balance between comfort and good ergonomics.
-By being mindful of your posture and making a few adjustments, you can keep your lower back happy while enjoying your couch cocoon!
+Remember, it's important to create a balance between comfort and good ergonomics.
+By being mindful of your posture and making a few adjustments, you can keep your lower back happy while enjoying your best couch for back pain!

 Picture this: you’re settled into your cozy chair, eager to dive into your work or maybe relax with a good book, but instead, you find yourself ouch-ing and ugh-ing due to that annoying pain in your lower back.
 Here’s why it’s happening: